 As a little girl, I never thought about my lips.
 They were just there and necessitated chapstick.

 I’ve always had larger, fuller lips.
-I was self aware of them, but being a very naive child I wasn’t really to worried about the human aesthetics or anything along those lines.
+I was self-aware of them, but being a very naive child I wasn’t really too worried about human aesthetics or anything along those lines.
 I was worried about the next soccer ball I’d kick or the next softball I’d throw.

 It wasn’t until the end of elementary school, all through middle and high school, did I suddenly become aware that my lips were such a statement.

 I have no idea when I learned about what sex was, let alone a blow job.
 Let’s just say the stereotype of an Asian-American girl is pretty fitting for my childhood.
 I grew up very sheltered.
 But all of a sudden kids, especially boys, were teasing me about having ‘blow job lips’.
 I didn’t have the courage to ask what they meant, but I knew it was meant to be hurtful.
 I tried to not let it bother me, I was such a tomboy at that age.
 I was always hanging out with the boys.
 I assumed (or made myself believe) they were just teasing me like they tease each other, so I tried to ignore it for the most part.